Depreciation and amortisation

 The Liquidity Risk Management of the Company is managed by the Asset Liability Committee (ALCO) under the governance of Board approved Liquidity Risk Framework and Asset Liability Management policy.
 The LCR levels for the Balance Sheet date is derived by arriving the stressed expected cash inflow and outflow for the next calendar month.
 To compute stressed cash outflow, all expected and contracted cash outflows are considered by applying a stress of 15%.
 Similarly, inflows for the Company is arrived at by considering all expected and contracted inflows by applying a haircut of 25%.

 The Company for purpose of computing outflows, has considered: (1) all the contractual debt repayments, (2) committed credit facilities contracted with the subsidiaries and customers, and (3) other expected or contracted cash outflows.
-Inflows comprises of: (1) expected receipt from all performing loans, and (2) liquid investment which are unencumbered and have not been considered as part of HQLA.
+Inflows comprise of: (1) expected receipts from all performing loans, and (2) liquid investments which are unencumbered and have not been considered as part of HQLA.

 (U) Overseas Assets

-The Company does not have any joint ventures and subsidiaries abroad.
+The Company does not have any joint ventures and subsidiaries aboard.

 (V) Off-Balance Sheet SPVs sponsored